osome-iu/HoaxyBots/README.md

-Data and code for the paper *The spread of low-credibility content by social bots* by Chengcheng Shao, Giovanni L. Ciampaglia, Onur Varol, Kai-Cheng Yang, Alessandro Flammini, and Filippo Menczer.
+Code to reproduce the results in the paper *The spread of low-credibility content by social bots* by Chengcheng Shao, Giovanni L. Ciampaglia, Onur Varol, Kai-Cheng Yang, Alessandro Flammini, and Filippo Menczer.
 To appear in *Nature Communications*.
 Preprint [arXiv:1707.07592](https://arxiv.org/abs/1707.07592)

 # Repository Structure